-CTC's Tim Edgar works closely with different youth organisations in the area and other community organisations.
-Partnerships involved in this Mountain Bike Scheme include:
+Cycling UK's Tim Edgar works closely with different youth organisations in the area and other community organisations.
+Partnerships involved in this mountain bike Scheme include:

 - BELB Youth Service (Employer)

-- Belfast City Council & CTC + ASDA Bike Club Initiative (Funder)
+- Belfast City Council & Cycling UK + ASDA Bike Club Initiative (Funder)

 - Belfast Activity Centre (Specialist Adviser)